PZL2004/ECG-PPG/README.md

 C++ (All coding done in Mbed Studio)

-Write a function to take in the real time data and organize the relevant data into a vector.
+Write a function to take in the real time PPG IR data and organize the relevant data into a vector.

-Do calculations on figures of merit using the data provided.
+Do calculations on figures of merit using the data provided, and code for correct output.

-Burn code into the Arduino on the Evaluation Kit.

-Print to screen the figures of merit with little delay when collecting data.
+Theoretically, should then be able to make into a tool in the Maxim DeviceStudio

 References